Arhmfaculty/Port-Scanner/README.md

 ## 📜 License

-MIT License.
 Feel free to use, modify, or contribute with proper credit.

 ---